 - Honeymoon Bay Beach – it’s every bit as picturesque as it sounds, Honeymoon Bay Beach is perfectly tranquil and absolutely stunning

-- The Hazards – viewable from outside the park, The Hazards are four granite mountains which change colour during sunrise and sunsets – they are every photographer’s dream.
+- The Hazards – viewable from outside the park, The Hazards are four granite mountains that change colour during sunrise and sunset – they’re every photographer’s dream.

 Stay the night in a campsite near Freycinet National Park or in one of the hotels – click here to view them.